 Automotive Supply Chain Risk Management Strategies, Tools and Best Practices

 Because of all the supply chain disruptions which have led to these new industry requirements, this year’s AIAG Supply Chain Summit – Automotive Supply Chain Risk Management Tools and Best Practices will be held in Livonia, Michigan on June 14 and will be dedicated to risk management.
 With the help of QAD, OEMs and Supplier representatives, attendees will learn about the latest automotive requirements and trends for managing supply chain risks.
-Attendees will also receive guidance on risk management strategies and what organizations will need to do to prepare.
+Attendees will also receive guidance on risk management cycle and strategies and what organizations will need to do to prepare.

 Are You Ready for the New Guidelines and Standards?

 Be sure to note the new guidelines and standards.
 Keep in mind that your organization will be required to address them using risk-based thinking (ISO/TS 16949 – due at the end of the year) and risk management (MMOG/LE version 4 ).